Brian-Masheti/Measuring-What-Matters-Proposal-Challenge-by-ITU/README.md

 # Measuring What Matters: AI Environmental Impact Framework

-## 🏆 Zindi Competition Submission

-**Track 1: Real-Time Telemetry & Monitoring Tools**
+## 📋 Project Overview

-This repository contains my winning proposal for the ITU "Measuring What Matters Proposal Challenge" - a comprehensive framework for real-time monitoring and attribution of AI systems' environmental impact.
+This repository contains my proposal for the ITU "Measuring What Matters Proposal Challenge" - a comprehensive framework for real-time monitoring and attribution of AI systems' environmental impact.

-## 📋 Overview

 The **Real-Time AI Environmental Impact Telemetry and Attribution Framework (RTEIF)** addresses critical gaps in measuring AI's environmental footprint by providing: